Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/sphere_of_annihilation.md

+---
+category: items
+layout: page
 name: Sphere of Annihilation
-type: item
+tag: item

-# Sphere of Annihilation
+title: Sphere of Annihilation
+---

 _Wondrous item, legendary_

 This 2-foot-diameter black sphere is a hole in the multiverse, hovering in space and stabilized by a magical field surrounding it.